Alebrije artists of Oaxaca have fun with the Howling Wolf and Coyote sculptures. With his head thrown back he can howl his song from mountain tops.

 Hand crafted in Oaxaca, Mexico of the indigenous Copal wood.
 Approximately 2 by 1 by 4 inches of dense and heavy copal wood.
 Made under fair trade practices and purchased direct from the Mercado de Artesanias in Oaxaca, Mexico.
 Tail is removable for easy packing and shipping.

-One Fair Trade, approximately 2x1x4 inch, Howling Coyote, dark blue with green and yellow spots.
+One Fair Trade, approximately 2x1x4 inch, Howling Coyote, dark blue with sky blue spots.